hpe-dev-incubator/hpe-dev-portal/content/blog/redfish-interoperability-profiles.md

 }
 ```

 Profiles contain administrative "self explanatory" keys like `ProfileName`, `ContactInfo`, or `Purpose`.
 The normative definition of those properties is in the schema mentioned in the above note.
-For this example I extracted in the next JSON block, the descripion of the `Protocol/MinVersion` property, which mentions that it is to be compared to the `ServiceRoot/RedfishVersion` of the evaluated Redfish service.
+For this example I extracted in the next JSON block, the description of the `Protocol/MinVersion` property, which mentions that it is to be compared to the `ServiceRoot/RedfishVersion` of the evaluated Redfish service.

 ```json
 {